PoloDB/PoloDB/README.md

 # FAQ

-## Does PipeappleDB support multi-threads?
+## Does PoloDB support multi-threads?

 Currently **NOT**.
 It's already in the developing plan.